 Interviews shall be granted only to those applicants that meet the publicized deadline.

-Extenuating circumstances may be granted at the discretion of the Chair of the Hiring Committee with consultation with the Vice President of Student Affairs
+Extenuating circumstances may be granted at the discretion of the Chair of the Hiring Committee with consultation with the Vice President of Student Affairs or the Director of Human Resources.

-All applicants shall be granted an interview, unless their application is deemed to be below expectations by the Chair of the Hiring Committee.
+All applicants shall be granted an interview, unless their application is deemed to be below expectations by the Chair of the Hiring Committee or are otherwise ineligible for the position as outlined in Section B.3.

+To be deemed below expectations, an applicant must have made no reasonably legitimate attempt to complete the application.

+Should an application be deemed below expectations, the applicant must be notified by email that they are not being considered for the position before interviews begin.

 It is the responsibility of the Hiring Committee to find and make arrangements for a suitable interview location.
 The location should be one that is physically comfortable for the applicant and Hiring Committee, not unnecessarily intimidating for the applicant, private and professional to ensure confidentiality, and easily accessible to the AMS Walkhome Service or a telephone.
 When necessary, an alternate interview location with wheelchair accessibility must be arranged.